 Glaisdale to Littlebeck

-Walking along the river Esk on centuries old pannier-ways, pass through Limber Hill Wood to Egton Bridge, the ‘town of oaks’, one of Yorkshire’s most beautiful villages and then onto Grosmont, at the confluence of the Esk and Murk Esk, before heading on across the moors and grouse butts to village of Littlebeck.
+Walking along the river Esk on centuries old pannier-ways, pass through Limber Hill Wood to Egton Bridge, the ‘town of oaks’, one of Yorkshire’s most beautiful villages and then onto Grosmont, at the confluence of the Esk and Murk Esk, before heading on across the moors and grouse butts to the village of Littlebeck.
 Transfer for your last night at the White Swan Inn in Pickering.

 8 miles (13 km)